MikeDev206/ai-chatbot/README.md

   - Vibrant color palette with magical gradients
   - Glass morphism effects throughout the interface
   - Responsive design that adapts to all screen sizes
+  - Consistent Disney branding with the "D" logo
+  - Smooth loading animations with gooey effect

 ### Chat Interface Elements